Integrations

 ];

-This ensures search requests to yoursite.com/_api/search are forwarded to your Jamdesk docs site.
+This ensures search requests to yoursite.com/_api/search (or yoursite.com/help/_api/search, if you're on a custom subpath) are forwarded to your Jamdesk docs site.

 The /_api route requires authentication via your jd_live_ API key regardless of how the request is routed.
 Proxying through Cloudflare does not bypass authentication.